* Images shown are of mature plants

 Planting & Care

-*Tip: Make sure your mulch is not touching the base of the trunk as this can encourage rot and fungus from forming.
+*Tip: Make sure your mulch is not touching the base of the trunk.

-Pruning (in ground): Once your tree has become established and is starting to bear fruit, it will need some periodic, moderate pruning.
-Only prune the tree during times of dormancy making sure to remove any vigorous, upright stems which are quite common in the upper portion of the tree.
+3. Pruning: Once your tree has become established and is starting to bear fruit, it will need some periodic, moderate pruning.
+Only prune the tree during times of dormancy, making sure to remove any vigorous, upright stems which are quite common in the upper portion of the tree.
 Weak, damaged or dead branches should also be removed.
-Low hanging, droopy branches should also be removed.
-As a branch declines with age it should be cutback to let younger branches take over and produce better.

-Estimated Shipping Time: Most orders ship immediately, however some orders may ship in 1-2 business days (we do not ship on the weekends) from date of purchase.
+Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|

-|Less than $15||$11.95|
+|Less than $49||$19.95|